optivem/optivem.github.io/README.md

 ## Optivem Platform

-The Optivem Platform is designed to support the clean architecture, enabling:
+The Optivem Platform is designed to support the Clean Architecture, enabling:
-* Separation of concerns
-* Independence of frameworks, DB, UI
-* High component re-use
+* Modularity & re-usability
 * Extensibility & flexibility
 * Maintainability & testibility
 * Scalability and portability